GlareDB/glaredb/.github/ISSUE_TEMPLATE/planned-feature.md

 ---
-name: Planned Feature
+name: Feature
-about: A planned feature for the project
+about: A feature for glaredb
 title: ""
 labels: "feat :sparkler:"
 assignees: ""